 When poor truck maintenance is a factor, the trucking company, maintenance company, and/or the driver may be responsible.
 Accident victims should contact a lawyer after a truck accident so that a thorough investigation can be launched as soon as possible before any evidence is destroyed.

-Philadelphia Personal Injury Lawyers at Galfand Berger LLP Help Clients Injured in Truck Accidents Caused by Poor Truck Maintenance
+Philadelphia Truck Accident Lawyers at Galfand Berger LLP Help Clients Injured in Accidents Caused by Poor Truck Maintenance

 More than 100,000 truck accidents occur each year in which individuals are injured.
 Thousands of these accidents are due to poor truck maintenance.
 If you or loved one was injured in a truck accident, contact the Philadelphia truck accident lawyers at Galfand Berger LLP as soon as possible.
 We have the skills and experience to help determine who is responsible for the accident.
 Contact us online or call 800-222-8792 for a free consultation today.
 Located in Philadelphia, Bethlehem, Lancaster, and Reading, Pennsylvania, we serve clients throughout New Jersey and Pennsylvania, including Allentown and Harrisburg.